 Let’s do a quick rundown on what brand identity is and how it relates to your business.
 According to an article by HubSpot, “A brand identity is made up of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact it.
 Essentially, your brand identity is the personality of your business and a promise to your customers.”

 The last piece of this definition is crucial.
 For your brand to be recognized by others, it must be consistent.
-That means your message, voice, and design should always work together, especially if you’re just starting out as a new business.
+That means your message, voice, and design should always work together.
+This is especially true if you’re just starting out as a new business.

 Why Is Creating a Brand Identity Always the First Step?